-For a great example of a successful referral contest, take a look at the one Geek Pulse ran:
+For a great example of a successful referral contest, take a look at Geek Pulse's contest:

 How it works if you run a campaign?

-A referral contest rewards the referrer who brings in the most additional contributors or the most overall funding.
+A referral contest rewards the referrer who brings in the most additional backers or the most overall funding.

 Your campaign’s Dashboard allows you to track referrals through the “Campaign Insights” tab.
 Its “Referrers” section shows the Indiegogo users who are directing traffic to your campaign in terms of the number of contributions your project receives.